Finding Eigenvalues the Rupert Way: The Evans function for systems on unbounded domains

-over the base space $S^{2n-1}$, which is compatible with the trivializations of the bundle.
-For a full discussion of vertical and horizontal subspaces, and the theory of connections, the reader is referred to Kobayashi \cite{kobayashi1996}. \end{remark} Given a path in the Hopf bundle, and a choice of connection, we may always choose a corresponding ``horizontal lift'', which will describe the displacement in the fiber. \begin{mydef} Let $v(t) : [0,1] \rightarrow S^{2n-1}$ be a path in the Hopf bundle.
-The \textbf{horizontal lift} of $v(t)$ is a path for which
+\begin{remark} The connection described for the Hopf bundle is a connection on a principal fiber bundle---similarly connections on vector bundles can be described with respect to a group action and the appropriate spaces, but this goes beyond the scope of our discussion.
+For a full discussion of vertical and horizontal subspaces, and the theory of connections, the reader is referred to Kobayashi \& Nomizu \cite{kobayashi1996}. \end{remark} Given a differentiable path in the Hopf bundle, and a choice of connection, we may always choose a corresponding ``horizontal lift'', which will describe the displacement in the fiber.
+We define the horizontal lift in a similar vein as Kobayashi \& Nomizu \cite{kobayashi1996}. \begin{mydef} Let $v(s) : [0,1] \rightarrow S^{2n-1}$ be a differentiable path in the Hopf bundle.
+The \textbf{horizontal lift} of $v(s)$ is a path $w(s): [0,1] \rightarrow S^{2n-1}$ for which

-ie: $\frac{d}{dt} w(t) \in H(S^{2n-1})$ for all $t$. \end{mydef} \begin{remark} A horizontal lift is the \textbf{unique} path that has the same projection onto the base manifold as the original path, but always has a tangent vector in the horizontal subspace of the tangent space \cite{kobayashi1996}. \end{remark} A path with tangent vector always in the horizontal subspace experiences no motion in the fiber - parallel translation is the displacement in the fibers between a given path and the horizontal lift of the path.
-The fiber of the Hopf bundle is the circle, so parallel translation induces a natural winding number through the displacement in the fiber.
+ie: $\frac{d}{ds} w(s) \in H\left(S^{2n-1}\right)$ for all $s$. \end{mydef} A differentiable path in the Hopf bundle with a tangent vector that is always in the horizontal subspace experiences no motion in the fiber---parallel translation consists of the displacement in the fibers between a path and its horizontal lift.
+The fiber of the Hopf bundle is the circle, so parallel translation induces a natural winding number through the displacement in the fiber. \begin{mydef} Let $v(s)$ be a differentiable path in the Hopf bundle, $v: [0,1] \mapsto S^{2n-1}$, and let $w(s)$ be its horizontal lift.
+The \textbf{phase curve} $\theta(s)$ for $v(s)$ is defined by the equation